Peabody Municipal Light Plant is always improving—always upgrading to stay on top of technology, service and industry trends.

 Utility Battery Storage

-Battery Storage reduces our bulk power costs by allowing us to store power when it is cheaper for us to buy (during non-peak times), and then to use the battery to meet our needs for transmission and capacity when bulk power costs would be higher (during peak times).
-This will be a collaborative project with MMWEC, and we are currently evaluating location options.
+Battery Storage reduces our bulk power costs by allowing us to store power when it is cheaper for us to buy (during non-peak times), and then to use the battery to shave the peak which helps to reduce stress on the bulk power system and reduces PMLP's transmission and capacity costs.
+This will be a collaborative project with MMWEC, and is targeted to be installed on PMLP's property at 201 Warren St. Ext.

-More carbon-free and renewable energy will be added into our portfolio once commercial operation begins.
-PMLP will receive 29% (2MW) of the energy output and project benefits of this 30-acre, 7MW solar project under construction in Ludlow, MA.
+Brought online during the summer of 2023 and dedicated in honor of Master Sergeant Alexander J. Cotton, this project adds more renewable energy into our portfolio.
+PMLP is receiving 29% (2MW) of the energy output and project benefits of this 30-acre, 7MW solar project located in Ludlow, MA

 PMLP was an early adopter and largest contributor (18%) of wind energy by participating in Berkshire Wind Phase I, Massachusetts’ largest inland commercial windfarm when it was constructed in 2011.
 The success of Phase I was followed with Phase II in 2019, bringing the total number of turbines to 12, and providing PMLP with close to 3MW of energy, which is about 2% of our energy portfolio.